 Another theory is that longer content boosts your page’s topical relevancy, which gives Google a deeper understanding of your content’s topic.

 Also, long-form content’s ranking advantage could simply reflect site owners that care about publishing excellent content.
 This being a correlation study, it’s impossible for us to pinpoint why longer content performs so well in terms of search engine rankings.

 Need more convincing?
 Watch the video below which was part of the inspiration for this post.
-(I would strongly suggest you subscribe to these guys on YouTube btw, one of the few legit sources of good info out there imho.)
+(I would strongly suggest you subscribe to these guys on YouTube btw, one of the few legit sources of good info out there for those who are new to building profitable niche websites imho.)